Introduction

 The recoll package contains two modules:

 • The rclextract module contains functions and classes used at query time to access document data.
-The recoll module must be imported before rclextract
+This can be used, for example, for extracting embedded documents into standalone files.

 There is a good chance that your system repository has packages for the Recoll Python API, sometimes in a package separate from the main one (maybe named something like python-recoll).
 Else refer to the Building from source chapter.

-As an introduction, the following small sample will run a query and list the title and url for each of the results.
+As an introduction sample, the following small program will run a query and list the title and url for each of the results.
 The python/samples source directory contains several examples of Python programming with Recoll, exercising the extension more completely, and especially its data extraction features.

 #!/usr/bin/python3